gayverjr/opencap/README.md

 Analysis of the uncorrected trajectory results in a resonance energy of 2.26eV, and a width of 0.338eV, which is in good agreement with previous theoretical results obtained for this system.

 # Acknowledgements
-This project was funded by the Molecular Sciences Software Institute.
+This project is funded by the Molecular Sciences Software Institute.

 ![MolSSI logo](https://github.com/gayverjr/OpenCAP/blob/master/images/molssi_logo.png)